normalstory/act-for-change/README.md

 - Structure: top, bottom
 - License : Attribution (BY), Non-Commercial (NC)

+##Note
+Depending on the type of 3D printer you have or how you remove the supporters, you may need to print your 3D model in more sections.

 This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
 To view a copy of this license, visit [[link to the license].](https://creativecommons.org/licenses/by-nc/4.0/)

 ## Process Documentation